 questioning the $108.00 in overdraft fees charged against your account.

-Upon receiving your email we investigated to learn why, and we learned that an apparent miscommunication between you and the United Oregon Bank led to the imposition of
+Upon receiving your email we investigated to learn why you were charged, and we learned that a miscommunication between you and the United Oregon Bank led to the imposition of

 In your email, you mentioned that you had instructed